The Tale of the Woodcutter and his Daughters: Lebanon

-Researcher Samia Al Azharia Jahn collected a Lebanese tale titled Sitt Ward from informant Karam al-Bustanl, around Dar al Qamar, which was reprinted by author Ursula Assaf-Nowak with the title Fräulein Ward ("Mistress Ward").
+Researcher Samia Al Azharia Jahn translated a Lebanese tale with the title Sitt Ward, originally published by author Karam al-Bustani, and collected around Dar al Qamar.
 In this tale, a king has three daughters, the youngest named Ward ("Rose").
 One day, he buys a fine-looking Arab horse with blue-black colt.
 The horse can only feed if Ward gives it some food.
 The king notices the interactions between the horse and the youngest daughter, and suggests she moves to the stables.
 In her new quarters, princess Ward sees a man with her: the man reveals that he is the horse, named Maimun, son of the king of the Djinni of the Waq-Waq island, and that his equine form is due to a talisman on his cousin's hair.
 Ward promises to keep his secret.
 Later, Maimun fights in a war to protect his father-in-law kingdom: on the first day, in blue robes and riding a blue horse; on the second day, in red robes and riding a red horse; and on the third day, in white robes and riding a white horse.
 Ward reveals the secret and he disappears.
 She wanders the world, trying to find Waq-Waq, to no avail.
 She then goes to another country and builds a castled inn, where people are to come and tell stories.
 A boy and his mother plan to go there, but, during a storm on the way there, they hide in the hollow of a tree and see a strange sight: tables and chairs appear before them, 40 doves and a golden bird come and become maidens and man, and the man, after the doves depart, cuts an apple into four pieces and laments over a lost love who betrayed him.
 The boy and the grandmother go to Sitt Ward's castle and tell her the story.
 Sitt Ward goes to the tree, sees the scene on the 7th day, and follows the man - her husband Maimun - into a crevice.
 Maimun takes Ward - not knowing of her identity - as a servant for his family and protects her from his mother, a man-eating ghoul.
 Some time later, Ward wakes Maimun up one night and they reconcile.
 The man says he is to be married to another bride, but they can cause a distraction during the wedding: on the wedding day, Ward torches the bride's hair with a candle; it catches on fire, and so do the hairs of Maimun's cousins.
 Ward and Maimun seize the opportunity to escape back to her kingdom, him in the shape of a large golden bird.
 Samia Jahn stated that the Egyptian tale from Giza (see above) shows the same conclusion as Sitt Ward: the supernatural husband's mother forces tasks on his human wife.
+The tale was reprinted by author Ursula Assaf-Nowak with the title Fräulein Ward ("Mistress Ward").